Quantum Circuit-Based Adaptation for Credit Risk Analysis: Results

 \subsection{GCI quantum circuit}

-Our hardware-tested GCI circuit instantiates the one-risk-factor case: a latent $Z\sim\mathcal{N}(0,1)$ perturbs the asset’s default probability around $p_0=0.25$ with sensitivity $\rho=0.027$.
-The algorithm requires three qubits and comprises a 2-qubit Gaussian sampling algorithm and one asset preparation and rotation gate, represented by a third qubit (Fig.~\ref{fig:linrot-circuit}).
-This quantum circuit includes a controlled-Y (CY gate) that is prevented by the connectivity of our hardware.
-Therefore, we first transpiled the circuit using Qiskit’s preset pass manager, configured for hardware-aware optimization on the target backend.
+Our hardware-tested GCI circuit instantiates the one-risk-factor case for one asset ($k=1$ in Eq.~\ref{eq:gci-pd}): a latent $Z\sim\mathcal{N}(0,1)$ perturbs the asset’s default probability around $p^0_1=0.25$ with sensitivity $\rho_1=0.027$.
+The initial algorithm, introduced and shown in Fig.~\ref{fig:linrot-circuit}, requires three qubits and comprises a 2-qubit Gaussian sampling algorithm (green box) and one asset preparation and rotation gate, represented by a third qubit.
+This quantum circuit includes a controlled-Y (CY gate) that is prevented by the connectivity of the hardware.
+As follows, we detail the steps performed to implement the proposed quantum algorithm. \\ \textbf{Step 1: } we first transpiled the circuit using Qiskit’s preset pass manager, configured for hardware-aware optimization on the target backend.
 This pipeline performs comprehensive algebraic and structural simplifications (e.g., commutation, cancellation, and resynthesis) while respecting the backend’s basis gates and coupling constraints.
 For both initial qubit assignment and subsequent routing, we employed the SABRE (SWAP-Based Bidirectional heuristic search algorithm)~\cite{Niu2020}, which prioritizes mappings that reduce SWAP insertion and overall circuit depth on constrained topologies.
 Gate translation utilized synthesis-based methods with an approximation budget to allow slightly inexact unitary realizations in exchange for fewer two-qubit gates and shorter depths —an advantageous trade-off for NISQ hardware where fidelity is limited by circuit length.
 The final GCI transpiled quantum circuit is reported in Fig.~\ref{TC}.

+\textbf{Step 2}: we implemented the transpiled quantum circuit.
+Initially, the implementation of this quantum circuit on the machine led to unsatisfactory results, with significant deviations from the simulated output.

+\textbf{Step 3}: we systematically simulated and experimentally implemented on the machine the transpiled circuit layer-by-layer.
+By systematically investigating the output of each quantum sub-circuit's layer through both the Qiskit simulator and the actual hardware, the output of the sub-circuit in the blue box of Fig.~\ref{TC} results in a uniform three-qubit distribution.
+The investigation detailed in Sec.~\ref{sec:results-3qnorm_dist} on the generation of a three-qubit normal distribution by exploiting the quantum circuit in Fig.~\ref{ThreeGauss} allowed us not only to understand for which rotation angles one can prepare a standard normal three-qubit distribution, but also to identify for which angles we were able to implement a uniform three-qubit distribution.
+In fact, Fig. S12 of the Supplementary Material shows that there are specific angles regions where a three-qubit uniform distribution can be eventually recovered.